cnheider/io-touchpad/README.md

         does by checking if this is special "stop" signal (type of event) it also cuts the stream of points if it is too
         long (in time) and sends what he has to symbol_interpreter, this is implemented so that if someone randomly draws shapes on touchpad without intention to send symbol, then he won't overflow memory.
-Currently symbol_interpreter can only count the number of events and write coordinates (it is used as a iotouchpadlib test).
+Currently symbol_interpreter can only count the number of events and write coordinates (it is used as a touchpadlib test).

 ### Usage